 Intrauterine insemination, also known as artificial insemination, is a procedure that involves placing sperm that has been specially washed into the uterus.
 This treatment can be used for male factor infertility or in some cases of issues with the cervical mucus or unexplained infertility.
 IUI can also be used for donor sperm.

 Assisted Reproductive Technologies

 Assisted reproductive technologies are fertility treatments that involve the handling of eggs or embryos, including IVF, which is the most popular option.
 IVF, or In Vitro Fertilization, involves using fertility drugs to stimulate the ovaries to produce eggs, which are then retrieved from the ovaries.
 The eggs are then placed together with sperm and a combination of nutrients, where they are left until fertilization takes place.
 Once the eggs have been fertilized, one to three embryos will be placed in the uterus.
-There are several assisted technologies that may be used alongside IVF including: assisted hatching; cryopreservation of eggs, sperm or embryos; third-party reproduction; intracytoplasmic sperm injections; and pre-implantation genetic diagnosis.
+There are several assisted technologies that may be used alongside IVF including: There are several assisted technologies that may be used alongside IVF including: usage of donor eggs; assisted hatching; cryopreservation of eggs, sperm or embryos; third-party reproduction; intracytoplasmic sperm injections; and pre-implantation genetic diagnosis.

 Today, couples that are struggling to conceive naturally have several fertility treatments available to them.
 Your doctor will be able to recommend the best options for you based on your individual health and situation.

 - How To Help A Loved One Deal With Addiction The Right Way - August 8, 2022